caenrigen/caenrigen.github.io/README.md

-# Quick note
-This is caenrigen's personal page.
+# Greetings, dear human!

+Welcome to Caenrigen Tech!

-For now this space is dedicated to maintain the [LatexKit] Add-on for the Google Sheets and the upcoming [Calefficient]
+This space is dedicated to maintain the [LatexKit] Add-on for Google Sheets and the upcoming [Calefficient] time management Add-on for Google Calendar and Google Sheets

-LatexKit is now a verified Add-on.
-Enjoy!

 [LatexKit]: http://caenrigen.tech/LatexKit/
 [Calefficient]: http://caenrigen.tech/Calefficient/